jmss70/dispocen/README.md

 This is the main respository of the Dispocen r-package, a library of functions focused on the lexicographic availability analysis by interest centers.

+Dispocen is distributed under GPL version 3 (or we tried to do it).

 Software requeriments:

 * https://cloud.r-project.org/